 - the par 3 eighth hole- you need an accurate iron over the marsh to a heavily bunkered green.

-- the par 5 tenth hole- a hole to suit the thinking golfer!.
-Framed by the Monterey Pines, and strategically bunkered, staying on the fairway is not as easy as it sounds...
+- the par 5 tenth hole- a hole to suit the thinking golfer!
+Framed by the Monterey Pines, and strategically bunkered, staying on the fairway is not as easy as it first appears..

 - the par 4 twelfth hole- requires a long accurate tee shot, and then a longish accurate approach over a gully.